Ship blocking Suez Canal moves slightly, unclear when it will refloat

 Shipping rates for oil product tankers nearly doubled after the ship became stranded, and the blockage has disrupted global supply chains, threatening costly delays for companies already dealing with COVID-19 restrictions.

-If it drags on, shippers may decide to reroute around the Cape of Good Hope, adding about two weeks to journeys and extra fuel costs.
-Rabie said the ships that are waiting were free to reroute around the Cape, but none had yet done so.
+If the blockage drags on, shippers may decide to reroute their cargoes around the Cape of Good Hope, adding about two weeks to journeys and extra fuel costs.
+Rabie said the ships that are waiting were free to reroute, but none had yet done so.

 He said 321 vessels were waiting to enter or continue their transit through the canal.
 Those included dozens of container ships, bulk carriers and liquefied natural gas (LNG) or liquefied petroleum gas (LPG) vessels, according to a shipping source.